-This page is designed for you to learn about and give input on the Chaffee Recreation Plan — there are four parts designed to manage outdoor recreation growth to Keep it Clean, Keep it Fun, Keep it Wild & Keep it Going into the future.
-We want to hear what you think so please tell us by clicking “Give Feedback” in the section where you’d like to share:
+This page is designed for you to learn about the Chaffee Recreation Plan — there are four parts designed to manage outdoor recreation growth to Keep it Clean, Keep it Fun, Keep it Wild & Keep it Going into the future.

 Not familiar with the Chaffee Rec Plan yet?

 View a short video now!

 As more people move to Chaffee County and visit, everyone is discovering the stunning landscapes and fantastic recreation that significantly contribute to our quality of life.
 Our community highly values the natural beauty and local access to public lands, the main reason many of us choose to call this place home.

 Outdoor recreation use was growing at a quick pace even before the pandemic.
 Growth is an economic win but our public lands are starting to see the impacts of rapid growth — from dispersed camping, on trails and roads and around the Arkansas River.
 Public lands are the backbone of our quality of life in Chaffee County and they are important for our tourism economy.
 Here’s what we plan to do:

 We will clean up overused campsites and slow dispersed campsite growth to 3% a year — a sustainable rate as “boondocking” gets more popular across all the West.
 To have high-quality, low-impact opportunities the Forest Service, BLM and state parks are working together to consider solutions supported by residents and visitors such as designating sites in popular zones, closing illegal sites, containing others and developing more fee-based campgrounds that have parking, trash disposal and restrooms.
 Designated sites have metal campfire rings that reduce human-caused wildfire risk.
 They prevent waterfront camps and parking that erodes riverbanks and kills vegetation.
 Managed camping also keeps in check long-term residential use of public lands.